webcompat/webcompat.com/docs/dev-env-setup.md

 npm install
 ```

-Then run grunt through npm (if you miss this step, when you try to start the server and view the site locally or run functional tests, you won't get the css!):
+Then run grunt through npm (if you miss this step, when you try to start the server and view the site locally or run functional tests, you won't get the compiled css or templates!):

 ```bash
 npm run build